trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 Given its design nofs is not suited for general usage as third-party applications will not be able to take advantage of the unioning behavior it offers.
-It is primarily for more simple situations where something like mergerfs is unable to be used.
+It is primarily for simpler situations where mergerfs cannot be used.

 * **Better than mergerfs for:** constrained environments where a FUSE mount is not possible but command-style union behavior is acceptable.